ekollrack/scheduling-conflict/README.md

 #### PyCharm (free with educational license)
 1. Open PyCharm and the project containing main.py.
-   - Either download the github code to your computer
 2. Ensure the enrollment_f24.csv file is in the same directory as main.py.
 3. Run the program by selecting the play button in the upper right corner